Compare builders' insurance

 Most builders' insurance policies offer the option to include tool cover as part of the package, ensuring that your equipment is protected against theft, loss, or damage.
 However, if your primary concern is tool protection, you can also purchase tool insurance as a standalone policy.
 This allows you to tailor your insurance to focus specifically on safeguarding your valuable tools, giving you peace of mind while working on site.

-How long does building insurance last?
+How long does builders' insurance last?

 What type of builders are covered by builders' insurance?